igaszczesniak/igaszczesniak.github.io/_pages/cv.md

   * Worked on the algorithm for detecting flooded areas and ice in rivers using SAR data.

 * **European Space Agency (ESRIN)**, Intern in the Future Systems Department, *February - July 2021*
-  * Conducted a socio-economic analysis of the Earth Observation market.
+  * Conducted a socio-economic analysis of the Earth observation market.
   * Investigated the main users and usages of Copernicus Sentinels data products and future products from high-priority candidate missions.
   * Developed a comprehensive database of over 300 relevant value-added products, including interactive data visualizations and a report that allowed for enhanced analysis and understanding.

+### Education

+* Space Entrepreneurship Master Program, **European Institute of Innovation for Sustainability**, *May 2023 - May 2024*.
+* Geoinformatics (Erasmus+ exchange year abroad), **Aalto University**, Finland, *September 2021 - June 2022*.
+* MSc in Geoinformatics, Photogrammetry and Remote Sensing, **AGH University of Science and Technology in Krakow**, Poland, *February 2021 - July 2022*.
+* BSc in Geodesy, Surveying and Cartography, **AGH University of Science and Technology in Krakow**, Poland, *September 2017 - February 2021*.

 ### Skills